Website icon Xpert.Digital

 Location optimization: German companies between the USA and Europe

 US trade policy under President Trump has led to profound changes in the supply chains and location structures of German companies.
-The most important developments are the diversification of markets and supply sources, increased investment in Eastern Europe and Mexico, the dampening of the US investment climate, and innovative price adjustment and tariff optimization strategies.
+The most significant developments are the diversification of markets and supply sources, increased investment in Eastern Europe and Mexico, the dampening of the US investment climate, and innovative price adjustment and tariff optimization strategies.
 At the same time, competitiveness remains threatened by rising costs.
-The future will be characterized by a stronger positioning in resilient, digitized, and sustainable value networks – both in Europe and globally.
+The future will be characterized by a stronger positioning within resilient, digitized, and sustainable value chains – both in Europe and globally.
 Companies must develop flexible strategies to respond to the uncertainties of political and economic developments in international markets.

-We are there for you – advice – planning – implementation – project management
+We are here for you - Consulting - Planning - Implementation - Project Management

 ☑️ SME support in strategy, consulting, planning and implementation

-☑️ Creation or realignment of the digital strategy and digitalization
+☑️ Creation or realignment of the digital strategy and digitization

 ☑️ Expansion and optimization of international sales processes